ethereum/devp2p/discv5/discv5-wire.md

     version          = 5
     id-nonce-sig     = sign(static-node-key, sha256("discovery-id-nonce" || id-nonce))
-    static-node-key  = the private key used for node record identity node-record      = current record of sender
+    static-node-key  = the private key used for node record identity node-record      = record of sender OR [] if enr-seq in WHOAREYOU != current seq

 `auth-response-pt` is encrypted with a separate key and uses an all-zero nonce.
 This is safe because only one message is ever encrypted with `auth-response-key`.